louissse/louissse/README.md

 - 🔭 I’m currently working on my portfolio and getting hands on experience with some JavaScript frameworks.
 - 🌱 I’m currently learning design, how to draw and how to play the guitar.
 I'm also brushing up on all things Frontend through [Frontend Masters](https://frontendmasters.com/).
 - 💬 Ask me about teaching programming and effective ways of learning something new.
-You're also welcome to ask me about anything relating to project management.

 <h3> Languages and tools:</h3>

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,nodejs,react,vite,astro,figma,ps,netlify)](https://skillicons.dev)